Thursday, November 21, 2024

 Q: OK, good point, Any portable laptop will be fine?

 Of course not.
-You don’t want a buy a cheap 200 dollar laptop from wallmart.
-You also want to avoid lag especially when you have a dozen programs open with 20 chrome tabs.
+You don’t want to grab a cheap $200 laptop from Walmart.
+You’ll want to avoid lag, especially when you’ve got a dozen programs running alongside 20 Chrome tabs.

-Basically, I want you to pick a laptop with the recommended hardware you see on the infographic.
+Basically, make sure to pick a laptop with the recommended hardware outlined in the infographic.
+It’ll save you a ton of headaches!

 2D engineers: electrical, computer, software, chemical and industrial engineers.